How MSTR "Works"

 For MSTR to "work," we have to assume that Bitcoin continues going up over time (it's the only way the company's thesis makes sense) so that's also an assumption.

 Year 1 - MSTR starts as a software business worth $0 and with $0 in cash.
-It raises $10M in debt, so now it has $10M in cash.
+It issues $10M in convertible bonds (debt), so now it has $10M in cash.
 It then uses that cash to purchase $10M of Bitcoin.

 NAV = $10M BTC - $10M debt = $0 NAV